nelsonsantos22/battleShip-game/README.md

 <h3>Game instructions</h3>

 <strong>You have to destroy the 5 hidden boats.
-You have to pick a number between 1 and 10 to choose the row and again to choose the column.\n\nThe game ends when you destroy the 5 boats.</strong>
+You have to pick a number between 1 and 10 to choose the row and again to choose the column.
+The game ends when you destroy the 5 boats.</strong>

 <h4>Legend:</h4>